hal9ai/hal9/website/blog/2025-03-22-vibe-coding-hal9-reply/vibe-coding-hal9-reply.md

 # Vibe Coding a Product in 6 Days

 Recently, we launched [Hal9 Reply](https://hal9.com/reply), a [Chrome extension](https://chromewebstore.google.com/detail/hal9/ggaifmgpepafggafpbkhnoceiabomjfe) powered by the [Hal9 Platform](https://hal9.com/platform).
-Want to know how we pulled off the product, website, and marketing in just 6 days?
+Curious how we built the product, website, and marketing in just six days?

 [![](hal9-reply-final.gif)](https://hal9.com/reply)

-The answer is **vibe coding**—a fast, AI-driven approach we like to call **the cocaine of prompt engineering**.
-Oh, and by the way, this blog post was vibe coded too.
-Let me walk you through how we did it.
+The answer? **vibe coding**——a fast, AI-driven method we jokingly call **the cocaine of prompt engineering**.
+Bonus: this blog post was vibe coded too.
+Let me walk you through it.

-How do we know it took exactly 6 days?
-The Hal9 team, especially the founders, tracks every minute using Clockify.
-We start the timer when a task begins and stop it when it’s done.
+How do we know it took exactly six days?
+The Hal9 team, especially the founders, track every minute using Clockify: We start the timer when a task begins and stop it when it’s done.
 That’s how we clocked 16 hours building the extension, 16 hours on the website, and 14 hours on marketing efforts like the [Product Hunt](https://www.producthunt.com/products/hal9-reply) launch and [Hal9's LinkedIn](https://www.linkedin.com/company/hal9) posts.

 ![Vibe Coding Time Tracking](vibe-coding-time.png)